vickydeJager/EmployeeApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.10.

+## JSON Server

+Run `npm run server` for a fake REST API. navigate to `http://localhost:3000`.
+The serve will show every call in the logs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.